 People new to the video editing task feel it is harder, but in reality, this is one of the most misunderstood parts of filmmaking.
 Most people still believe that editing removes the faulty part of the video, but the limitation of editing is endless.
 There are various things to do while going to edit the video.

-Whether you are tasked to edit a short video, a movie, premiere, or avid, editing is littered with various important decisions that can benefit your story in various ways or can become a detriment.
+Whether you are tasked to edit a short video, a movie, a premiere, or avid, editing is littered with various important decisions that can benefit your story in various ways or can become a detriment.
 While talking about short videos for digital advertising, it is crucial to remember that editing needs to be thoroughly done to get the right kind of things that will positively impact the audience.
-Trimming a video is the fundamental part of editing.
+Video Trimming tips are the fundamental part of editing.
 Earlier it was used as the major editing technique by many, and today there are various trimming techniques evolved to make the video free from any fluctuations.

 Here are various video trimming techniques that a video editor needs to know.